 Under drought stress, endogenous ABA accumulates and controls gene expression.

-Additionall, genes encoding heat shock and LEA proteins have been employed to increase transgenic plants' resistance to drought.
-Galactinol synthase (GolS), a crucial To increase transgenic Arabidopsis's resistance to drought stress, an enzyme involved in the biosynthesis of raffinose family oligosaccharides was added (Taji et al., 2002).
+Additionally, genes encoding heat shock and LEA proteins have been employed to increase transgenic plants' resistance to drought.
+Galactinol synthase (GolS), a crucial To increase transgenic Arabidopsis's resistance to drought stress, an enzyme involved in the biosynthesis of

+Figure:- 4 Describe DNA Repair Mechanism in Plant

+raffinose family oligosaccharides was added (Taji et al., 2002).
 One important cis-acting element in the expression of ABA-responsive genes is ABRE Two ABRE motifs are significant cis-acting elements that regulate the Arabidopsis RD29B gene's ABA-responsive expression.
 (Uno et al., 2000).

-Figure:- 4 Describe DNA Repair Mechanism in Plant

 Table:-2 Chickpea mutation research have identified various types of induced and chemical mutants and their characteristics.